Homeowners Insurance: Cost and Coverage

 What Isn’t Covered By Homeowners Insurance?

 Not every item, nor every event, will be covered by homeowners insurance.
-A few typical things not covered by standard policies include:
+There are typically a few common types of damage not covered by standard policies.

-Water damage: Sump pump or sewer backups are not covered but could be with additional coverage, or add-ons.
+Sump pump or sewer backups are not covered – but could be with additional coverage, or add-ons.
 Flood damage is also not covered, so if you live in a flood zone, you may want to get separate flood insurance.

 When reviewing your policy, make sure you read the fine print and always ask questions.
 If there are items that are not covered by your homeowners insurance – like systems and appliances – you may want to consider a home warranty for extra protection.